waas-rent/vesc_can_sdk/README.md

 Use cases for this SDK include but are not limited to

 - Custom Firmware that wants to control a VESC controller such as VESC EDU, VESC Express, Maxim or Flipsky
-- Accessing VESC information when not being able to use VESC tool
+- Accessing VESC information when not being able to use VESC tool (see Python shell)
 - General integration into other software

 VESC is a registered trademark of Benjamin Vedder.
 Read the [trademark policies](https://vesc-project.com/trademark_policies) for more information.